 - Machine rows with a straight torso

 It all depends on the position of the upper body.
 In this type of exercise, you have to make frequent yet controlled movements.

 Full back sessions are as long and demanding as leg sessions, so some people prefer to leave their trapeziums and lower back for another day.
-If you exercise your back well, you won’t have time or energy for anything else.
+On the other hand, if you exercise your back well, you won’t have time or energy for anything else.
 So keep this in mind when organizing your weight training routine.

 Plan your training

 So the week’s routine should allow this area to recover well.
 Training your biceps a day before or after the back would be a mistake.
 If the back is your main objective, you need its muscles for traction movements.

 The posterior deltoids and trapeziums also need to be exercised on a different day from the back.
 These last ones participate, for example, in the military press.

 Back training is a bit exhausting for the nervous system and the body’s energy, so there should be only one dedicated back workout per week.
 The exception is that you overtrain by following a specialized routine with two strenuous back sessions.

 The connection between mind and muscle is fundamental.
 Some muscle groups grow if you notice them working, and others do not.

 For example, there is no need to squeeze and concentrate on the quadriceps by doing squats with a heavy load because there is no doubt that they are working hard.
 That also happens with deadlifts.